 The primary component of the LDAP plugin is the LdapPasswordProvider, which is responsible for creating users, checking their passwords, and adding them to or removing them from groups.
 The default password provider is the chainedPasswordProvider which first checks LDAP if LDAP is enabled, and then checks JDBC.
 This can explicitly be enabled by executing the system admin command:

-omero config set omero.security.password_provider chainedPasswordProvider
+omero config set omero security password_provider chainedPasswordProvider chainedPasswordProviderNoSalt omero config set omero.security.password_provider chainedPasswordProviderNoSalt chainedPasswordProvider431

 When the LDAP password provider implementation changes, previous versions can be configured as necessary.